lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 </code-editor>
 ```

-In this case `<code-editor>` would provide an API for adding langage modes via context, and plugin elements would consume that API and add themselves to the editor.
+In this case `<code-editor>` would provide an API for adding language modes via context, and plugin elements would consume that API and add themselves to the editor.

 ### Data formatters, link generators, etc.